-EPAS constitutes the regional aviation safety plan for EASA Member States, setting out the strategic priorities, strategic enablers and main risks affecting the European aviation system and the necessary actions to mitigate those risks and to further improve aviation safety.
-EPAS is a 5-year plan that is constantly being reviewed and improved, and updated on a yearly basis.
-The plan is an integral part of EASA’s work programme and is developed by EASA in close consultation with the EASA Member States and industry.
+EPAS constitutes the regional aviation safety plan for EASA Member States, setting out the strategic priorities and main risks affecting the European aviation system and the necessary actions to mitigate those risks and to further improve aviation safety.
+The plan is an integral part of EASA's work programme and is developed by EASA in close consultation with the EASA Member States and industry.

 The main objective of EPAS is to further improve aviation safety and environmental protection throughout Europe, while ensuring a level playing field, as well as efficiency/proportionality in regulatory processes.
 EPAS’ aspirational safety goal is to achieve constant safety improvement within a growing aviation industry.